mikey-7x/Headless-firefox/README.md

 You must use the same WiFi/router between Android and the device accessing Firefox.

-Avoid mobile hotspot or mobile data – this is a LAN-only solution.
+Avoid mobile mobile data – this is a LAN-based solution.

+you can also use common hotspot for this project.

 Firefox may take a few seconds to appear inside the VNC view.